greyscalepress/ioerror-transcripts/2012-12-27-Not-my-department.md

 to continue, and to really carry forward the bit of democracy that we have left in this world.

 And we have actually to help them further, and to help other people.
 And it's worth doing it.
-Well, I think hacktivism as a strategy is I think worthwhile.
+Well, I think hacktivism as a strategy is worthwhile.
 And it's worth mentioning that while breaking into something is sometimes quite difficult, it's fundamentally much easier than building something, something that everyone can use freely, something that is going to benefit people.
 But let's talk about these basic tactics for just a moment, because I'm almost out of time.
-But there are things that are scary.
-Like when I say that we should get rif of the secret police in the world, people expect ligthning to strike, or some sniper rifles to like release a magic pink dust from the back of my neck.
+There are things that are scary.
+Like when I say that we should get rid of the secret police in the world, people expect lightning to strike, or some sniper rifles to release a magic pink dust from the back of my neck.

 But the thing is that the secrecy is what gives power.
-And so I think that the thing that we should try to dot, is that if we have secret police that is interfering not democratically with our society, we should out them.
+And so the thing that we should try to do, is that if we have secret police that is interfering not democratically with our society, we should out them.
 That's important.
 To report them, and reveal the thing that is decidedly illegal.
 Reveal them and ask for accountability.

 [applaud]

 If it is decidedly illegal, that for example they are helping right wing murderers, then show, that that's not what society actually wishes these people to do.
 Because otherwise there is a kind of culpability.
-This notion that is not your department is nonsense.
+This notion that it is not your department is nonsense.
 It is all our department.
-You get to make a choice between living a life where you are going to have quite a lot of shame in the end, or one where the whole earth is our department.
+You get to make a choice between living a life where you are going to have quite a lot of shame in the end, or one where the whole Earth is our department.

 That's a choice we have to make, and we make it all the time.

-I'm honestly humbled by the fact that some people, like Karsten Loesing in the front row here, could have chosen to work a cushy job at the University, But he chose to work on some metrics for the Tor project.
+I'm honestly humbled by the fact that some people, like Karsten Loesing in the front row here, could have chosen to work a cushy job at the University.
+But he chose to work on some metrics for the Tor project.
 He's a brillant guy who can probably choose to do anything that he'd want, and he's chosen to do great work helping people to speak freely.
 And it's the same with Linus Nordberg, and George, and other people in this audience.
 So you can make that choice, and the return is the freedoms that we actually have in our lives.
 So I want to close, you know, by saying that if the governments murdering people, that you don't just brush if off.

 You think about it, you look to who's accountable, and you collect data.
 Rop actually encouraged me to think about this.
 We may not be able to bring justice for people today.
 But when we have the data on the people who have done this tomorrow, tomorrow might be the day when we bring those people justice.
 Not brushing it off, not becoming desensitized, keeping that around, that will allow us to make people accountable later, even though right now that we can't.

 License plate scanners across your city?
 Get that data.
-One useful thing useful that you can do with that data is that you can reveal all the covert surveillance that's taking place in that city.
+One useful thing that you can do with that data is that you can reveal all the covert surveillance that's taking place in that city.
 Think about it for a few minutes, and you'll figure it out.

 It's not very hard.
 So then reveal that information, because spying is wrong, because spying is an affront to the human dignity.

 Data retention?
 Same deal.
 Get that data.
 Use that data for something useful.
 Try to make sure that it is clear that those are not the decisions and trade offs we want, where a total surveillance state won't actually allow even special people to retain their specialness.
-It's quite dangerous when we have a fully surveillance state.
+It's quite dangerous when we have a surveillance state.
 But we have not fully understood that yet.

 But we work toward that all the time.
 So if I were to leave you with just one thing, I would probably leave you with one thing that the Dalaï Lama said in his teachings.

 I'm fundamentally not a religious person, at all, so I'm just to going to leave out the last part of what he said, because it doesn't really drive what I'm trying to tell you.
 But I'll tell you what it is, and I'm not gonna say it at the same time.

 He said that death is certain, but the time of death is uncertain, and I think that's something hard to cope with.
-But it's something I also heard from Bill Binnie which is very inspiring, and I've also heard it from Daniel Ellsberg.
-They both said that they are old men, and that they've got nothing to lose, but that they are going to do the best that they can, because “ what are we gonna do?
-Jammy for the rest of their life? ” they said.
+But it's something I also heard from Bill Binney which is very inspiring, and I've also heard it from Daniel Ellsberg.
+They both said that they are old men, and that they've got nothing to lose, but that they are going to do the best that they can, because “what are we gonna do?
+Jammy for the rest of their life?” they said.

 That's awesome that they said that, because they're both older guys, and they may only have a little bit of life left.

 But I think the important part is to recognize that they're coping with that certainty, that they will have to sleep at night, that they get to choose what they're going to do with the remaining precious bits of life that they have, and they've choosen directly and clearly that it is their department, to do the things that are in their control, to not sit idly by, to not be complicit of serious things, that are going seriously wrong.
-So what the Dalaï Lame also said, was that at the time of death what only helps is the religious practice, and I think that might be true on a personal level, but on a societal level, another thing that helps is to recognize that we all are going at different paces, and so as people make these choices, they impact the world in what other people can do with their life.
+So what the Dalaï Lama also said, was that at the time of death what only helps is the religious practice, and I think that might be true on a personal level, but on a societal level, another thing that helps is to recognize that we all are going at different paces, and so as people make these choices, they impact the world in what other people can do with their life.
 So Bill Binney's actions, he may not live to see all of these things come to fruition, but the important part is that because of what he has done, he has inspired others.
-And those are thepeople who will take action, and make the world a better place.
+And those are the people who will take action, and make the world a better place.

-So with that said, I'd like to say that some of the goals that I layed out in this, I'd like to say that they are everyone's department.
+So with that said, I'd like to say that some of the goals that I laid out in this, I'd like to say that they are everyone's department.

 Happy hacking.
 Thanks for having me.